Afro-Cuban movement culture is Cuba’s major export. But where do its sounds come from – and how does one live and work there?

 Eligible to apply are:

-- solo artists living and working in Berlin
+- solo artists who live and work in Berlin

-- musicians who are particularly open to interdisciplinary exchange and have an interest in Cuban music tradition
+- musicians who are particularly open to transcultural exchange and collaboration and have an interest in or a relation to Cuban music tradition

 - musicians with a valid vaccination against SARS-CoV-2